|

 I often

-indicate they are!
-I believed for a very long time our specimen matched
+available I believed our specimen matched

 specimen does have moderately coriaceous leaf blades that are "cordate",